 And not only will they do that, they'll continue to do it every several days until they get an answer and until they get those documents.

-It became the Nunes memo, the Grassley Graham memo, all predicated on the the very documents they didn't want.
+It became the Nunes memo, the Grassley Graham memo, all predicated on the very documents they didn't want.

-We said at the time we didn't get it completely right because it was Trump Tower, but it was bigger than Trump Tower.
+We said at the time, we didn't get it completely right because it was Trump Tower, but it was bigger than Trump Tower.

-It was the Trump campaign, and they literally got access by lying to a judge repeatedly in the original application, subsequent applications, lying to a judge, using information that a foreign national put together with Russian sources that Hillary paid for, funneled through a law firm, and it turns out that he even says, Oh no, no, no.
+It was the Trump campaign, and they literally got access by lying to a judge repeatedly in the original application, subsequent applications, lying to a judge, using information that a foreign national put together with Russian sources that Hillary paid for, funneled through a law firm, and it turns out that he even says, oh, no, no, no, I don't say this is true.

 This is raw intelligence under the threat of perjury during an interrogatory.